Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 • Do not attempt to hike in the dark.

-• Especially on sunny days, apply sunscreen and wear a head covering (and in summer, insect repellent).
+• Apply sunscreen and wear a head covering (and, in summer, insect repellent), especially on sunny days.

 • While not as many as on the Kumano Kodo, some sections on the Nakasendo comprise moss-covered stones or wooden planks, which can get slippery even when not wet.
 Take your time and watch your steps, especially on downhill sections.